info340b-wi23/project-info340-group-bb4/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

 ## Travel Website/Review
-This website is aimed to create a platform where users can search for flights and prices, view reviews made by other users on travels to certain destinations, as well as post their own reviews.
+This website is aimed to create a platform where users can search for flights and prices, directly compare 2-3 destinations by price, distance, and other components, and create their own travel bucket list.

 This README shall be updated in time as more of the site is completed/improved.